-In women who have not been treated for breast cancer, menopausal symptoms last around 1-5 years but most improve over time.
-We don't know whether the duration of menopause is the same for women who enter menopause early because of treatment for breast cancer.
+In women who have not been treated for breast cancer, the duration of menopausal symptoms varies.
+For most women symptoms improve over time and are not necessarily troublesome.
+We don't know whether the duration of menopause is the same for women who go through menopause because of treatment for breast cancer.
+It does appear that hot flushes may be more severe in these women.
 Some symptoms, such as vaginal dryness and pain during intercourse, can last after treatment has stopped.